Polymorphic Iterable Sequential Effect Systems: Modeling Prior Effect Systems in a Generic Framework

 These parameters are adequate to write and type terms like the following atomic function that reads from a supplied lock-protected reference (permitting syntactic sugar for brevity):

-This embedding mostly only demonstrates the flexibility of the framework's parameter set, however, as tracking lock ownership for a single thread is not particularly useful (even if it may structurally resemble other problems).
+This embedding mostly only demonstrates the flexibility of the framework's parameter set.
+While tracking lock ownership for a single thread is not particularly useful (even if it may structurally resemble other problems), Lemmas \ref{lem:onestep_preservation} and \ref{thm:one_progress} for this instantiation recover the per-thread portion of a syntactic type safety proof for a multithreaded language.